tjarkvandemerwe/tidyprompt/README.md

 #>   (etc.)
 #>
 #> When you are done, you must type:
 #>   FINISH[<put here your final answer to the user's prompt>]
 #>
 #> Make sure your final answer follows the logical conclusion of your thought process.
 #> --- Receiving response from LLM provider: ---
-#> >> step 1: Identify the mathematical operation requested in the prompt, which is addition.
+#> >> step 1: Identify that the problem is a basic arithmetic operation involving addition.
-#> The prompt asks for the sum of 2 and 2.
+#> >> step 2: Recall the specific numbers involved in the operation, which are 2 and 2.
+#> >> step 3: Perform the operation by adding the two numbers together to get their sum.
 #>
-#> >> step 2: Recall the basic arithmetic fact that 2 + 2 equals a specific number.
-#> This is a fundamental math concept that can be recalled from memory or learned through experience.
-#>
-#> >> step 3: Apply this knowledge to determine that the sum of 2 and 2 is indeed 4.
-#> The numerical value of 4 is derived directly from knowing that 2 added to itself results in a total count of four items, quantities, or values.
-#>
-#> FINISH4
-#> --- Sending request to LLM provider (llama3.1:8b): ---
-#> Error, could not parse your final answer.
-#> Please type: 'FINISH[<put here your final answer to the original prompt>]'
-#> --- Receiving response from LLM provider: ---
 #> FINISH[4]
 #> [1] 4
 ```